evanroyrees/Automappa/README.md

 ## Usage:

-### Remote & Docker:
+### Remote & Docker (Easiest and Quickest):

-Perhaps the easiest method to start exploring your data will be to run the app from docker image I have made available.
-This will allow you to skip worrying about the app dependencies and installation and to focus on simply understanding the binning summary provided by AutoMeta.
+ To start exploring your data, run the app from a docker image (`evanrees/autometa-app:latest`) I have made [available from Dockerhub](https://cloud.docker.com/repository/docker/evanrees/autometa-app/tags "AutoMeta-App Dockerhub Tags").
+Now you can skip installation and start binning, examining and describing!
+Let the microbial exegesis begin!

-If you'd like to run the app on the server but view the output on your local machine, you first need to login to the server with a tunnel.
+If you'd like to run the app on the server but view the output on your local machine, you first need to login to the server with a tunnel (`ssh -L localport:localhost:serverport user@hostaddress`).

 ```bash
 #ssh -L localport:localhost:serverport user@kwan-bioinformatics.pharmacy.wisc.edu